mswartley/compare-spa-frameworks/hello-world-svelte/README.md

 2. You crete pages by adding to the `src/routes` directory of the project.
 These will be server-rendered so that a users first visit to the app is as fast as possible, then a client-side app takes over.

 ### Routing
-At the heart of Svelte is a _filesysten-based router_.
+At the heart of Svelte is a _filesystem-based router_.

 There are 2 types of routes:
 1. Pages - typically generate HTML to display to the user, rendered on both the client and the server by default.